exa-AMD: An Exascale-Ready Framework for Accelerating the Discovery and Design of Functional Materials

 \subsection{Crystal structures construction}

 At the beginning of the framework, an initial pool of crystal structures in the Crystallographic Information File (CIF) format should be provided.
-They are the ``seeds'' which the new materials will be generated from.
+They are the ``seeds'' from which the new materials will be generated.
 These crystal structure files can be obtained from existing databases (Materials Project~\cite{MP}, GNoME~\cite{GNOME}, OQMD~\cite{OQMD,OQMD2}, AFLOW~\cite{AFLOW}, and NovoMag~\cite{Novomag}, ensuring a broad coverage of known and plausible motifs.
-By default, exa-AMD provides an initial pool of X number of structures.
+By default, exa-AMD provides an initial pool of 36553 unique ternary structures, and 5254 unique quaternary structures.
 Users can also prepare their own prototype crystal structures as their customized initial structure pool of their research interest.

-Hundreds of thousands to nearly one million candidate structures are then generated using three methods: (i) systematic elemental substitution, where ... (ii) combinatorial atom-type shuffling from these prototype structure~\cite{FeCoZr,CeCoCu,JOSS}, where ... (iii) lattice-volume scaling, which allows for the sampling of realistic bond lengths across different chemistries, typically with a factor of 0.9--1.1 compared to the reference bond lengths, as described in \cite{JOSS, FeCoZr, CeCoCu}.
+Hundreds of thousands to nearly one million candidate structures are then generated using two complementary methods, visually represented in Fig.~\ref{fig:structural-generation}: